 Jason Pierce - DIRECTOR - BOARD VICE CHAIR

-Jason, a Seattle Firefighter, has lived in DuPont for the past 6 years and in the Puget Sound area since 1996.
+Jason, a Seattle Firefighter/Paramedic, has lived in DuPont for the past 10 years and in the Puget Sound area since 1996.
 He was in the United States Army Military Police Corps and holds an Associate of Technology from Pierce College.
 Jason and wife Maria have two children.
 In conjunction with the Chloe Clark PTA, Jason established and is the coordinator of the Watch D.O.G.S.
 (Dads of Great Students) program at Chloe Clark Elementary School.
 He was recognized as the 2013 Chloe Clark Volunteer of the Year and received the 2013 Community Leadership Award from Washington Association of School Administrators Region III, Steilacoom School District.
 Jason also serves as a Youth Sports Coach of multiple sports in DuPont.

 Samuel T. Scott - DIRECTOR

 Currently serving 4th term on the school board, first elected in November 2003, Sam is an Associate Professor at Pierce College, Ft.
 Steilacoom, teaching Computer Information System courses since 1998.
 He holds a Bachelor of Science in Education (Mathematics) from Missouri State University (1973) and a Master of Science in Systems Management (Information Systems) from the University of Southern California (1987).
 Sam, retired as a Lieutenant Colonel from the US Army in 1994 after 21 years of service.
-He, and his wife Bev, have three sons: Sammy (graduated SHS in 2011, graduated from Arizona State University in May 2015, currently attending Baylor Law School), Ben (graduated SHS in 2014, currently attends University of Utah in May 2017, currently in his first year of medical school at the Uniformed Services University, Bethesda, MD), and James (graduated SHS in 2016, graduated from Pierce College in June 2018, currently attending Washington State University, Pullman, WA).
+He, and his wife Bev, have three sons: Sammy (graduated SHS in 2011, graduated from Arizona State University in May 2015, currently attending Baylor Law School, Waco, TX), Ben (graduated SHS in 2014, graduated from the University of Utah in May 2017, currently in his first year of medical school at the Uniformed Services University, Bethesda, MD), and James (graduated SHS in 2016, graduated from Pierce College in June 2018, currently attending Washington State University, Pullman, WA).

 Steve Schenk (Position 4, 2019) - DirectorJennifer McDonald - DIRECTOR - LEGISLATIVE REPRESENTATIVE

 Jennifer McDonald is a clinical research psychologist for the U.S. Army.
 She earned her Ph.D.
 (2010) and Master of Science (2004) in Psychology from Washington State University and a Bachelor of Arts (1999) in Psychology and Spanish from Utah State University.
 Jen has 3 kids in the district and is a former PTA board member.
 She has a passion for mental health, closing achievement gaps, and advocating for kids with learning and behavior disorders.
 She currently serves on the Washington State Dyslexia Advisory Council as the School Board Representative.
-Jen is an active duty military spouse and has lived in DuPont for the past 6 years.
+Jen is an active duty military spouse and has lived in DuPont for the past 7 years.